jobrouter/typo3-process/README.md

 platform which links processes, data and documents.

 What this extension does:
-  * Manage process and instance links to JobRouter installations
+  * Manage process and step links to JobRouter installations
   * Provide a form finisher to start a process instance

 [Documentation](https://typo3-jobrouter.readthedocs.io/projects/process/)